 Motivational Theories for Early Childhood Supervision

 Motivation is an important link to learning and achievements both for the teacher and for the students.
-Building staff motivation who are early childhood educators has a huge impact on children’s growing years and development.
+Building staff motivation who are early childhood educators greatly impacts children’s growing years and development.

-The morale of the staff teachers is very vital for child’s growth.
-They must get happy working environment.
-So that their need to comfort, safety and security should be ensured.
+The morale of the staff teachers is very vital for a child’s growth.
+They must get a happy working environment to ensure their need to comfort, safety, and security.

 - Policies and Procedures

 - Appraisals and Supervisions

 - Salary and benefits